FAQ

 How do you get in?

 We are determined to keep Candlebark a small school.
-We have waiting lists in every primary grade, but some lists are longer than others.
-We may have a few secondary vacancies in 2011.
+We have waiting lists throughout the school, but some lists are longer than others.
+It’s always worth getting in touch with us, for an update.